From John Hennessy:

 This computer and that sycamore are the two of constants of my worklife.

-A couple years ago, our friend and pre-eminent Fredericksburg collector Jerry Brent discovered a postwar image of the east facade of Chatham–by far the earliest image we have of what was then the functional back yard of the house (it has since been turned into the main entrance).
+A couple years ago, our friend and pre-eminent Fredericksburg collector Jerry Brent discovered a postwar image of the east facade of Chatham–by far the earliest image we have of the land-side of the house.
 Taken right after the war, it shows a scraggly landscape struggling to recover from some serious wartime abuse–including 130 graves, most of them in the yard on this side of the house.

 But look closely.
 In the distance, framed by the house, are several trees.
 There are four, and it’s likely that our sycamore is the third from the left.
 Borings suggest that it dates to the war, and the location seems about right in this picture.
 If this be our tree, then it was a tiny witness indeed in 1862, probably half the size shown in the photo.